 Google and mobile websites

-So how does one decide if a website design is mobile friendly?
+So how does one decide if a website design is mobile-friendly?
 There’s an easy way to check using Google’s Mobile-Friendly Test.
-If the test comes back negative, you’ll know there is some work to do in order to maximize the mobile user experience of the website.
+If the test comes back negative, you’ll know there is some work to do to maximize the mobile user experience of the website.

 10 benefits of a mobile website